WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

   * Not about "will"

 * **What does "better" even mean?** What are more specific words for what it could mean?
-  * In your team, come up with at least five things it could mean.
+  * In your team, come up with some things it could mean.
 For example, "faster for people to get where they want to go"?
 You should try to be as specific as possible.
   * Write each one on a post-it note and collect them on your table!
   * We're going to share them afterward, so choose a spokesperson from your team to share them!

-* **What could "transportation" refer to?**
-  * In your team, come up with at least five different things it could refer to.
-For example, "the subway system".
-  * Any amount of being specific is fine!
-  * Write each one on a post-it note (use a different color from the "better") and collect them on the table!
-  * We'll be sharing these, too.

 **As a user researcher:**
 * What kind of specific question(s) should you ask?